 According to the EPA, Americans disposed of more than 38 million tons of food waste in 2014, and about 95 percent of that waste ended up directly in landfills or incinerators.
 The amount of food waste will only increase as our population grows.
 The Centers for Disease Control and Prevention estimates that approximately 48 million Americans get sick from foodborne diseases each year.
 Of those people, 3,000 die from their illnesses.
-Instead of letting us take a chance on food poisoning, researchers in South Korea have developed a new bioelectronic “nose” that could help us detect foul odors too faint for us to sniff out.
+Instead of letting us take a chance on food poisoning, researchers in South Korea have developed a new bioelectronic “nose” that could help us detect foul rotten food odors too faint for us to sniff out.

 Food begins spoiling as soon as it’s killed or harvested.
 Before food preservation became the norm, hunter-gatherers would eat food immediately and then move on to the next food source.
 Once humans developed techniques such as refrigeration, drying, and salting, humans began to stay in one place and live in communities.
 Although many preservation methods are in use today, many foods still have an extremely short shelf life.

-The smell of death
+The smell of death and decay

 When they die, animals quickly start producing toxic chemicals known as diamines.
 These chemicals are responsible for the tell-tale scent that makes our stomachs churn.
 Two of the most common diamines associated with food spoilage are the aptly named cadaverine and putrescine.
 Cadaverine, which smells like rotting flesh, provokes different responses from different animals.
 For example, vultures are drawn to the smell as a source of food.
 Some animals such as carrion beetles use the smell to help guide them to where they should lay their eggs so their offspring can eat the flesh.
 Humans, on the other hand, are strongly repulsed by cadaverine.
-Unfortunately, we cannot detect it at very low levels in food that might be harmful if eaten.
+Unfortunately, we cannot detect it at very low levels in rotten food that might be harmful if eaten.